-WesternGeco will prepare and submit to the C-NLOPB an EA for the above-described physical activity, and as described in the "Project Description Eastern Newfoundland Offshore Seismic Program, 2015-2024" (LGL Limited January 21, 2015).
+CGG will prepare and submit to the C-NLOPB an EA for the above-described physical activity, and as described in the "Project Description CGG's Newfoundland Offshore Seismic Program, 2016-2025" (LGL Ltd. 14 October 2015).
 The EA will address the factors listed above; the issues identified in Section 5.2 (following), and document any issues and concerns that may be identified by the proponent through regulatory, stakeholder, and public consultation.

-Program activities are proposed for the eastern Newfoundland offshore area, which has been studied in a number of recent EAs and the recently published Eastern Newfoundland Strategic Environmental Assessment (SEA) (August 2014).
-For the purposes of this assessment, the information provided in the Eastern Newfoundland SEA should support the EA to avoid unnecessary duplication of information.
+Program activities are proposed for the eastern and southern portions of the Newfoundland and Labrador Offshore Area, which has been studied in a number of recent EAs and the Eastern Newfoundland Strategic Environmental Assessment (SEA) (August 2014) and Southern Newfoundland Strategic Environmental Assessment (February 2010).
+For the purposes of this assessment, the information provided in the SEAs should support the EA.
+To avoid unnecessary duplication of information, only new information should be included in the EA.
 Appropriate references should be included in the EA.